Local Ghost Stories

 Century-and-a-half-old sites like the Stickney House and Woodstock Opera House provide the perfect canvas for such colorful ghost stories.
 Similar odd occurrences are told, for example, about the Dole Mansion in Crystal Lake.

-Still, ghost stories abound.
+Ghost stories abound in McHenry County.
 The skeptic will point to pigeons in the loft, an old furnace kicking in at night or nocturnal critters making their way through the walls to explain the supposed presence of the supernatural.

 Indeed, old homes make noises and the moonlight at times plays tricks on our eyes.
 But there is no harm, especially as we approach Halloween, in suspending disbelief for an evening and sharing a scary story or two.